 Classes are the main addition of the SCCD language.
-They model both structure and behaviour-structure in the form of attributes and relations with other classes, behaviour in the form of methods, which access and change the values of attributes of the class, and an SCXML model, which constitutes the "modal" part of the system, modelling the control flow of the class's behaviour.
-At runtime, a class can be instantiated, which creates an object.
-Objects are initialized according to the class's constructor, and can be deleted, invoking the class's destructor.
+They model both structure and behaviour.
+Structure is modelled in the form of attributes and relations with other classes, effectively encapsulating the runtime data of the application.
+Behaviour is modelled in the form of methods, which access and change the values of attributes of the class by executing statements modelled in an action language, and an SCXML model, which constitutes the "modal" part (i.e., the control flow) of the class.
+At runtime, an object can be created and deleted, followed by the invocation of, respectively, the constructor and the destructor.
 The relationships modelled between classes are instantiated at runtime in the form of links.
 They serve as communication channels, over which objects can send and receive events.